tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

     name: "letsencrypt-prod"
 ```

-Additionally, it is possible to request wildcard certificates by:
+Additionally, it is possible to request wildcard certificates with:

 ```yaml
 certificate: